Idle Price Hits $0.24 on Top Exchanges (IDLE)

 Idle Coin Profile

-Idle’s total supply is 13,000,000 coins and its circulating supply is 6,277,159 coins.
-Idle’s official message board is idlefinance.medium.com.
+Idle’s total supply is 13,000,000 coins and its circulating supply is 6,364,072 coins.
+The official message board for Idle is idlefinance.medium.com.
+Idle’s official website is idle.finance.
 Idle’s official Twitter account is @idlefinance.
-The official website for Idle is idle.finance.

 Receive News & Updates for Idle Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Idle and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.